 Background to Issue with Gasoline

 UKOPA understand that the inclusion of Gasoline within PSR as a dangerous substance has been proposed since the original drafting in 1995.
-Various research studies were carried out in the second half of the 1990’s which generally concluded that the risks from gasoline pipelines were marginal but consequences have been seen (worldwide) as high.
+Various research studies were carried out in the second half of the 1990’s which generally concluded that the risks from gasoline pipelines were marginal (in terms of being categorised as a major Accident Hazard Pipeline transporting a Dangerous Fluid) but consequences have been seen (worldwide) as high.

-As a converse, there was a school of debate with HSE that the Pipeline Inspectors just wanted to know where these pipelines were and how they are being managed (prevent them being ignored).
-To overcome the concerns within the late 1998 a half way house propose was proposed by HSE whereby gasoline was treated as a dangerous substance, but the regulations were amended so that there was no link to land use planning requirements (see Attachment 1).
-This was not accepted.
+As a converse, there was a “school of debate” from the HSE Pipeline Inspectors who just wanted to “know where these pipelines were and how they are being managed” (prevent them being ignored).
+To overcome the concerns in 1998 a “half way house” was proposed by HSE whereby gasoline was treated as a dangerous substance, but the regulations were amended so that there was no link to land use planning requirements (see Attachment 1).
+This was not accepted by the HSE Policy team.

 In 2009, the Buncefield Incident report recommended the inclusion of gasoline as a dangerous substance with PSR probably due to high potential consequences.